elpivato/Newsletter-Signup/README.md

 # Newsletter-Signup

 A project for practicing Node.js.
-My first deploy to Heroku.
+It is also my first deploy to Heroku.

-The Newsletter Signup page can be foun at:
+The Newsletter Signup page can be found at:

 https://protected-taiga-25494.herokuapp.com/